berkeleybop/berkeleybop.github.io/best_practice.md

 - Use standard repo layouts
 - Include standard files:
    - README.md
-   - LICENSE (BSD preferred for software)
+   - LICENSE (BSD3 preferred for software)
    - CONTRIBUTING.md
+   - CODE_OF_CONDUCT.md (see for example [kgx CoC](https://github.com/biolink/biolink-model/blob/master/CODE_OF_CONDUCT.md)
    - Changes.md
    - .gitignore
-   - Makefile
+   - Makefile or equivalent
 - use GitHub
     - Like GitLab in principle, but GitHub has network effect
     - prefer to work on the main repo, not forks, but defer to project-specific guidelines